iabhijeet24/Uzence-Assignment/README.md

 # Uzence Assignment 🚀

-A front-end assignment project built with **React, TypeScript, TailwindCSS, and Storybook**.
+A front-end assignment project built with **React, TypeScript, TailwindCSS, and Storybook** for Uzence Design Studio.
 This repository contains two reusable UI components — **InputField** and **DataTable** — implemented with scalability, theming, and modern React patterns.

 ---